 Can I bring my children?

-Children eight years old and over are welcome at most performances.
+All persons entering the venue, including babes in arms, must have a ticket.
+Please carefully consider whether a performance is appropriate for your child.
+Generally, children eight years old and over are welcome but depends on the performance.
 There are a number of family programs throughout the season which may be appropriate for younger children.
 You may inquire with the box office about age appropriateness for particular programs.

 What programs are playing at the Pritzker Pavillion?